 Care & Support

-When cases are complicated or deemed unsafe, SWAGAA, with the assistance of partner organizations, will help move clients from dangerous homes to safe environments.
 Through our Referral Network, we collaborate with the police services, government agencies, healthcare facilities, safe havens and halfway houses and legal practitioners to provide the best care possible.

 Counselling for Children